Find a Solution That Grants Peace of Mind Schedule a Meeting

 2. Listing all your assets, liabilities, income, and expenses

-The goal of Chapter 7 bankruptcy is to discharge most of your unsecured debts, allowing you to start fresh.
+The goal of Chapter 7 bankruptcy is to discharge most of your unsecured debts, allowing you to get a fresh start.
 However, it's important to note that some debts, such as student loans, child support, alimony, and most taxes, are not dischargeable under Chapter 7 (see article in this website entitled "Chapter 7 Bankruptcy Process").

 Chapter 11 Bankruptcy